tltmzmaos/jm-blog/src/content/blog/dev-practices/native-sdk-integration.md

 Most software engineers today work with clean, well-documented APIs: REST endpoints, gRPC services, and NuGet packages with full IntelliSense support.

 In industrial robotics and laboratory automation, the integration story is different.
-Here, you work with vendor-provided SDKs—often delivered as .NET assemblies (C# DLLs)—that serve as the bridge between your software and physical hardware.
+Here, you work with vendor-provided SDKs—delivered as .NET assemblies, COM components, or both—that serve as the bridge between your software and physical hardware.

 These SDKs aren't inherently problematic.
 They represent years of work by hardware engineers who understand their devices deeply.
 But they do require a different mindset than consuming a typical web API or open-source library.